Kong/analytics-agent-jquery/README.md

 })
 ```

 Done.
-Now every `global` ajax request will be logged in API Analytics.
+Now every `global` ajax request will be logged in Mashape Analytics.

 ## Options